frictionlessdata/frictionless-py/docs/faq.md

 ## Is it possible to validate a single resource from a datapackage.json?

-> We're planning to add this functionality to the CLI either.
+> We're planning to add this functionality to the CLI as well.

 It's possible using Python: